Etron-RA/RetroAchievements/Heiankyo Alien/readme.md

 The **Old Challenge** sheet contains the find and replace formulas to generate the challenges of clearing a group of *Old Game* mode stages without losing a live.
 ### Old Hole Count Spreadsheet
 The **Old Hole Count** sheet applies a set of conditions that counts the number of times a hole is dug on each background cell coloured green.
 Additional logic is concatenated to pause the achievement while on the main menu or in the *New Game* mode and to reset the achievement if a game over occurs.
+### Old Corner Spreadsheet
+The **Old Corner** sheet applies a set of conditions that detects if there four hole in each of the outside corners.
+Additional logic is concatenated to pause the achievement while on the main menu or in the *New Game* mode and to reset the achievement if a game over occurs.
 ### Old 3 Row Spreadsheet
 The **Old 3 Row** sheet applies a set of conditions that can detect a pattern of 3 holes either horizontally or vertically.
 Orange cells check for a horizontal line, purple cells check for a vertical lines, and green cells check both.
 Additional logic is concatenated to pause the achievement while on the main menu or in the *New Game* mode.
 ### Old 5 Row Spreadsheet